firstCodeOutlaw/restaurant-listing-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Other commands you can run in the project directory includes:

 ### `yarn test`